Coming to UBC, you might find that there’s a lot to navigate.

 - And, in general, doing our best to practice the Thrive 5, which includes not only staying active but eating well, sleeping soundly, giving back, and saying hi...which leads us to tip no. 9!

-9. Try some ways to build a strong support system—early
+9. Try to build a strong support system—early

-It may feel harder to make “friends” right now, since things are all online.
-But, this just means that it’s more important than ever to take the initiative in meeting new people!
+It may feel like you’re suddenly surrounded by people but have no one to talk to.
+Since all we’ve been through, it’s more important than ever to take the initiative in meeting new people!

-Reach out to your classmates and fellow club members, and get to know one another outside of just class or club projects.
+Reach out to your classmates and fellow club members, and get to know one another outside of class or club projects.
+Attend residence events if you’re living on campus, or apply to one of UBC’s Collegia if you’re a commuter student.
 It may seem a little daunting, but remember that everyone is probably just as eager as you to make friends!

 It’s worth investing in these friendships—these could be the people you make it through university with.
 Regularly check in to see how each of you are doing!